vaishnaviupadhyayy/restaurant_management/statement.md

 Students/Developers: The application serves as a clean example of procedural programming, dictionary manipulation, and input validation in Python.

-High-Level Features
+High-Level Features:

 The system is built upon three core feature groups, represented by the main functions:

-Feature Group

-Description

-Relevant Function

-Presentation

-Displays the current menu in a clear, formatted structure.
+Presentation (display_menu): Displays the current menu in a clear, formatted structure for the cashier.

-display_menu()

-Transaction Processing

-Handles the loop of order input, item lookup, quantity validation, and compilation of the final order list.
+Transaction Processing (take_order): Handles the loop of order input, item lookup, quantity validation, and compilation of the final order list.

-take_order()

-Financial Computation

-Executes all necessary arithmetic: summing line totals, calculating sales tax (8%), and determining the final amount due.
+Financial Computation (generate_bill): Executes all necessary arithmetic: summing line totals, calculating sales tax (8%), and determining the final amount due.

-generate_bill()